 Brand guideline examples and tips to make your own

 Do you want your brand to stand out in a competitive climate?
-If so, brand guidelines play an important role and are essential to your brand being successful.
+If so, brand guidelines play an important role and are essential for your brand to be successful.
 Having brand guidelines or a brand style guide ensures your brand maintains its integrity whilst being distinctive and recognisable.

-All of the best brands you've learned to love have a brand guideline set that they follow.
+All of the best brands you've learned to love have brand guidelines they follow.
 Some might be more thorough than others, but either way, there are guidelines in place.
 That's why they are so successful, well-known and instantly recognisable.

 Firstly, what are brand guidelines?

 You might see them as brand guidelines, brand identity guidelines, branding guidelines, a brand manual or a brand style guide - they all mean the same thing!